Temporary Tooth Gems Explained: Safe Trends and Care Tips

 If you ever try to remove it at home, do not use sharp objects.
 This risks scratching or chipping your tooth.
 Instead, rely on your dentist for safe and effective removal.

-Oral Care After Removal
+Oral Care after Removal

 Once the gem is removed, your tooth may feel smooth but slightly sensitive.
 Brush gently around the area with a soft toothbrush to avoid irritation.